CR Vasco da Gama: 1956–59: Super-Superchampions Generation

-In early 1958, just before the World Cup, Vasco won the Rio-São Paulo Tournament, the most important championship in Brazil at the time, which in this edition included teams such as Santos of Pelé, Botafogo of Garrincha, Flamengo of Zagallo and Fluminense of Telê Santana.
-After this memorable title, three Vasco players had important parts in the campaign for the first Brazil World Cup title: Vavá (who scored five goals in the World Cup, including two in the final) and defenders Orlando and Bellini (the best defending pair of the tournament, Bellini was still the Brazilian captain).
-After the World Cup, the team then won the greatest Carioca Championship of all time.
-In an epic competition against Flamengo of Zagallo and Botafogo of Garrincha and Nilton Santos (it needed two extra tiebreaker tournaments to decide the champion), Vasco became the carioca "super-superchampion" of 1958.
+In early 1958, just before the World Cup, Vasco won the Rio-São Paulo Tournament, the most important championship in Brazil at the time, which included legendary teams such as Pele's Santos, Garrincha's Botafogo, Zagallo's Flamengo, and Tele Santana's Fluminense.
+After this memorable title, three Vasco players had important parts in the campaign for Brazil's first World Cup title: Vavá (who scored five goals in the World Cup, including two in the final) and defenders Orlando and Bellini (Bellini was still the Brazilian captain).
+After the World Cup, the team then won one of the greatest Carioca Championships of all time.
+In an epic competition against Zagallo's Flamengo and Garrincha's Botafogo, which ended in a three-way tie on 32 points and required two extra tiebreaker tournaments to decide the champion, Vasco became the 1958 Campeonato Carioca "super-superchampion".

-In 1959, the team went on to beat great European teams like Italian champion Milan and Atletico de Madrid (European Cup semi-finalist on that year) in the Metropolitano.
-Vasco was also Rio-São Tournament runner-up this year, only behind Santos of Pelé.
-Still in 1959, five Vasco players were called up for the 1959 Copa America: Paulinho, Orlando, Bellini, Coronel (defenders) and Almir (striker).
-Brazil would end the tournament unbeaten (four wins and two draws) with the four aforementioned Vasco players almost always being included in the starting eleven.
-Despite the good campaign, Argentina would keep the title, after ending the tournament with an extra victory.
+In 1959, the team went on to beat great European teams like Italian champion Milan and Atletico de Madrid (European Cup semi-finalist that year).
+Vasco was also Rio-São Tournament runner-up that year, only behind Pele's Santos.
+Still in 1959, five Vasco players were called up for the 1959 Copa America: Paulinho, Orlando, Bellini, Coronel (defenders) and Almir (striker), with the four aforementioned Vasco players almost always being included in the starting eleven.
 Vasco, together with Botafogo, was the club that gave the most players to the Brazil national team in that period.
-Most football lovers think this Vasco was one of the best clubs of the world at the time, and maybe the best in 1957–58.
+Many think this Vasco was one of the best clubs of the world at the time, and maybe the best in 1957–58.

+1960s: Mediocre campaigns

+The 1960s were a difficult period for the club, having only average performances with the exception of 1965 and 1966; in the 1965 Campeonato Brasileiro (known as Taça Brasil at the time), Vasco reached the final, losing to Pele's Santos 1–6 on aggregate.
+In the 1966 Torneio Rio-São Paulo, the club ended the tournament in a four way tie.
+Since there was no tiebreaking criteria, a quadrangular involving Botafogo, Corinthians, Santos and Vasco should have been played, but due to the preparation of the Brazil national team for the 1966 FIFA World Cup, the CBD decided to proclaim all four clubs as champions.

 1970s: First League Title

-In the 1965 Campeonato Brasileiro, Vasco da Gama reached the league's final and were very close to winning its first league title, but lost to Pele's Santos 1–6 on aggregate.
-In 1970, under star players Roberto Dinamite and Edgardo Andrada, Vasco won the regional title for the first time in 12 years.
+In 1970, under star players Roberto Dinamite and Edgardo Andrada, Vasco won the Campeonato Carioca for the first time in 12 years.
 In 1974, they won their first league title, with Roberto Dinamite as the top scorer.
 In addition, they became the first team from Rio to win the league.
-Cruzeiro and Vasco had ended the season with the same number of points, meaning that a second match had to be played; Vasco later beat Cruzeiro 2–1 and wonc the title.
+Cruzeiro and Vasco had ended the season with the same number of points, meaning that a second match had to be played; Vasco later beat Cruzeiro 2–1 and won the title.